 A class 2 misdemeanor conviction for Criminal Damage may lead to a maximum of 4 months in jail, up to 2 years of probation, and a fine of $750 plus surcharges.

 Aside from the prison, jail, probation and fines listed above, Criminal Damage will also lead to additional consequences.
-First, you will have a permanent criminal conviction on your record because Arizona does not allow for expungement of criminal convictions.
+First, you will have a criminal conviction on your record until Arizona’s new criminal and DUI expungement laws are enacted in 2023.
 This criminal record may lead to difficulty finding or maintaining employment.
 It can also cause issues with finding housing, applying for loans, holding professional licenses, and obtaining security clearance.
 Further, if convicted of a felony, you will lose civil rights, including the right to possess a firearm, vote, run for public office, or serve on a jury.

 If Criminal Damage is charged due to property damaged during a domestic dispute, the offense may be charged as domestic violence.
 This is the case even if the property was partially owned by you, if the other owner of the property is your spouse, romantic partner, child, or other person falling under the domestic violence statutes.
 A domestic violence conviction makes you a prohibited possessor, meaning you would be unable to legally possess or own a firearm.
 Domestic violence convictions also may influence your ability to gain employment, find housing, or hold certain professional licenses.
 If you are involved in a divorce or child custody dispute, a domestic violence conviction can put you at a serious disadvantage in the family court system.